 This one hit me right in the gut.
 I kinda felt like I’d been sucker-punched.

 Because the thing is, I had not been “so kind.”
 I hadn’t even been marginally kind.
-This was one of the interactions with Airbnb that I can’t say I was particularly proud of how I’d handled.
+This was one of these interactions that I can’t say I was particularly proud of how I’d handled.

 That’s why her message hit me so hard.
 Even though I had been rude and reacted in the heat of the moment, she continued to be kind.
-Isn’t that the definition of the hospitality industry?
+And isn’t that the definition of the hospitality industry?

-(We should do that with everyone we interact with, but obviously sometimes we’re going to blow it, like I did with the Airbnb rep)
+(We should do that with everyone we interact with, of course, but sometimes we’re going to blow it like I did with the Airbnb rep)

-This is the start of a new year – a new decade, even.
+This is the start of a new year.
 A perfect time for new beginnings.
-If this is something you’ve struggled with in the past – whether it be with guests, friends and family, strangers, or all of the above – I encourage you to make 2020 the year you turn over a new leaf.
+If this is something you’ve struggled with in the past – whether it be with guests, friends and family, strangers, or all of the above – I encourage you to make 2022 the year you turn over a new leaf.

-Give yourself grace, of course, because you will mess up…but make this the year you focus on treating all people you interact with with grace, dignity, and kindness…regardless of whether you feel that they deserve it or not.
+Give yourself grace, of course, because you will mess up…but make this the year you focus on giving people the benefit of the doubt.
+Be intentional about treating everyone with whom you interact, with: